-All new graduate students are assigned a faculty advisor when they enter the program.
-The faculty advisor helps students create a program plan and works closely with the student on their dissertation, thesis or other projects (analytical project, case study, etc.).
+All new graduate students are assigned a faculty advisor when they enter the program and must maintain one through the entirety of their program.
+The faculty advisor helps students create a program plan and works closely with the student on their dissertation, thesis, or other projects (analytical project, case study, etc.).
 It may be the case that the student and faculty advisor find that they are not a good fit, in terms of research interests or working style.
 In some instances, an advisor can be changed for students in the program.